CHAMBERS POOLS

 Q: How do I know it's time to re-plaster my pool?

-Typical signs include bare concrete (gunite) showing through the plaster, your pool's surface has become very rough, or there is severe staining that chemical stain removers or acid washing won't repair.
+A. Typical signs include bare concrete (gunite) showing through the plaster, your pool's surface has become very rough, or there is severe staining that chemical stain removers or acid washing won't repair.

 The average lifespan of plaster is approximately 8 years, however, there are many variables that can reduce or extend this time.
 Factors such as how the plaster is applied, the initial start-up, and the chemical water balance can have a dramatic effect on the longevity of your pool's plaster.